-Healthcare for rural Americans is often inaccessible, with patients facing unique obstacles that can impede the ability to seek or receive care.
-These disparities in healthcare are influenced by economic, social, and cultural factors, such as lack of education, transportation, and geographic isolation.
+Healthcare for rural Americans is often inaccessible, with patients facing unique obstacles that can impede their ability to seek or receive care.
+These disparities in healthcare are influenced by economic, social, and cultural factors — such as lack of education, transportation, and geographic isolation.

 Top 10 FQHCs by Total Visits

 Golden Valley Health Centers

 Hudson River Healthcare Inc.